KW Video

 Key Design Decisions

-2. Expanded flexibility without increasing complexity
+2. Introduced flexibility without increasing cognitive load

-4. Standardized interaction patterns across platforms
+4. Standardized interaction behavior across platforms

 Tradeoffs & Design Tensions